 Litigation is an inevitable part of any business’s life.
-Indeed, even the most efficiently run businesses out there often find themselves involved with one form of lawsuit or another.
+Indeed, even the most efficiently run businesses out there often find themselves involved with one form of a lawsuit or another.
 These lawsuits can emanate from within the business itself such as those filed by employees in protest against certain cases of infringement on their rights.
 Or they can come from external parties such as customers, suppliers, creditors, business partners, the general public, or any other number of external stakeholders.
-No matter the nature of the lawsuit filed, one thing is for sure; it will never be business as usual for for a period of time into the future.
+No matter the nature of the lawsuit filed, one thing is for sure; it will never be business as usual for a period of time into the future.
 Litigation has a way of affecting the operations of a business in nearly all facets and in this article, we shall discuss some of its major impacts to your firm.

 How Litigation Affects Your Business